gnzlplcs/gnzlplcs/README.md

-Hi 👋 My name is Gonzalo Palacios
+Hi there! 👋 I'm Gonzalo Palacios
 =================================

-⚛️ React Developer (🚧 under construction)
+Front-end Dev ⚛️ React JS
 ------------------------------------------

 Even I've started a couple of years ago in programming, my long commercial experience, plus Linguistics studies, allow me to address projects and relations with end-users at ease.